ncsa/XSEDE-Delta/docs/source/index.rst

 Delta software is provisioned, when possible, using spack to produce modules for use via the lmod based module system.
-Select NVIDIA NGC containers are made available (see the container section below) and are periodically updated from the NVIDIA NGC site.
-An automated list of available software can be found on the XSEDE website.
+Select NVIDIA NGC containers are made available (see the container section below) and are periodically updated from the NVIDIA NGC site.Â  An automated list of available software can be found on the XSEDE website.

-modules/lmod lmod
+modules/lmodÂ lmod
 -----------------

-Delta provides two sets of modules and a variety of compilers in each set.
-The default environment is **modtree/gpu** which loads a recent version of gnu compilers , the openmpi implementation of MPI, and cuda.
-The environment with gpu support will build binaries that run on both the gpu nodes (with cuda) and cpu nodes (potentially with warning messages because those nodes lack cuda drivers).
-For situations where the same version of software is to be deployed on both gpu and cpu nodes but with separate builds, the **modtree/cpu** environment provides the same default compiler and MPI but without cuda.
-Use module spider package_name to search for software in lmod and see the steps to load it for your environment.
+Delta provides two sets of modules and a variety of compilers in each set.Â  The default environment is **modtree/gpu** which loads a recent version of gnu compilers , the openmpi implementation of MPI, and cuda.Â The environment with gpu support will build binaries that run on both the gpu nodes (with cuda) and cpu nodes (potentially with warning messages because those nodes lack cuda drivers).Â  For situations where the same version of software is to be deployed on both gpu and cpu nodes but with separate builds, the **modtree/cpu** environment provides the same default compiler and MPI but without cuda.Â  Use module spider package_name to search for software in lmod and see the steps to load it for your environment.